Ships of Pacific Crossroads

 American Ships

 At the heart of the American battle line are the three battleships of the New Mexico class, which would have been the U.S. Navy's newest in 1919.
 They are very powerful for the period, each carrying a dozen 14-inch guns.
 I'm pretty sure this marks their first appearance in the Great War at Sea series.
-Battleships Wyoming and Arkansas are here as well, having appeared in both Jutland and Black Waters, but I removed several others that also are found in one or both of those sets.
-I thought about replacing them with hypothetical ships, but in the end decided we needed at least a somewhat firm grounding in reality.
+Battleships Wyoming and Arkansas are here as well, having appeared in Jutland previously.

 There are also two battle cruisers present, the 1910 design we profiled in an earlier Daily Content piece.
 These carry the names of two famous American warships, Intrepid and Bonhomme Richard.
 They're fast and much better-protected than the battle cruisers of other nations, but at the cost of firepower (similar to the trade-off made by German designers, and in contrast to British and Japanese thinking).

-The American order of battle is weighted toward the big ships — this is an introductory game, and new players like big guns.
+The American order of battle is weighted toward the big ships — this is an introductory game, and new players like big guns (well, so do old players).
 There's one older armored cruiser present: Seattle was a mainstay of the U.S. Pacific Fleet for decades.
 There are also three new scout cruisers, examples of the 1910 scout cruiser designed alongside the 1910 battle cruiser.
 This ship never made it to the keel-laying stage, despite the Navy's desperate need for new cruisers.
 The three examples provided in the game all bear the names of cities in the Philippines.

 Japanese Ships